-"There are many problems mike like this but I like it... to be faced and solved before equal opportunity is a reality instead of a promise.
-We in the federal agencies know that much needs to be done before all the barriers to equal opportunity in employment are removed."

-Miss Mayo pointed out that Soviet mainland-closer than the first barrier was the lack of, or low quality of, education "....Hunting is not as good and training of people apply-
+"There are many problems equal opportunity is a reality instead of a promise.
+We in the federal agencies know that much needs to be done before all the barriers to equal opportunity in employto Soviet Union, closer to Miss Mayo pointed out that ment statistics.
+How do we Soviet mainland-closer than the first barrier was the lack of, or low quality of, education and training of people applying for federal jobs.
 "Our second barrier has been poor communication between people with jobs to fill and people looking for jobs," she said.

 "We know that we have not kept native Alaskans well informed about job vacancies in the federal government and what it takes to qualify for them.
-Lack of good communication has also created fears, both on the part of the CHARLES FRANZ of Port employer and the person looking for employment..."
+Lack of good communication has also created fears, both on the part of the employer and the person looking for employment..."